Coronavirus: Advice for Holiday Cottage Owners & Holiday Let Businesses

 Before you provide a refund, check if guests can claim off their travel insurance.

 Depending on where your guests are travelling from and when they took out travel insurance, they might be able to claim on their travel insurance to recover any losses incurred.
 They might also be covered if they are diagnosed as having contracted Covid-19 or are required to self-isolate.

 Keep in mind that it’s easier to hold on to an existing booking than get a new one.
 Consider relaxing your cancellation policy and balance payment timeline to help last-minute decision making during these uncertain times.
-For bookings with arrival dates after the July dates travel restrictions are expected to be lifted, maybe allow cancellations as late as 3 weeks before arrival and move balance payments to 3 weeks before arrival so that your guests don’t have to pay until the picture becomes clearer.
+Maybe allow cancellations as late as 3 weeks before arrival and move balance payments to 3 weeks before arrival so that your guests don’t have to pay until the picture becomes clearer.